mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	return 0;
 }
 ```
-The difference between initial guess and our 6th example is that we pass the pointer storing address in our example 6. sort accepts our char array.
+The difference between initial guess and our 6th example are the ones we passed the pointer storing address in our example 6. sort accepts our char array.
 The output looks like:
 ```
 abc pab slm dfp ktw b bac DFq Z
 ```
-It seems that there is no default compare function to sort char arrays, so we write one ourselves.
+It seems that there are no default compare functions to sort char arrays, so we write one ourselves.
 ###char arrays compare function
 We try to write compare function for alphabetacal order.
-At first, we should convert two arguments both into lowercase letters or uppercase letters.
-In order to do that we must assign them to two new char arrays, as input arguments are constant values.
+At first, we should convert both two arguments into lowercase or uppercase letters.
+In order to do that, we must assign them to two new char arrays; at the time the input arguments are constant values.
 ```
 bool compare(const char *p1, const char *p2)//sort alphabetically
 {